nsmsn/dotcom/src/slash/accessibility.md

 ## Share Feedback

 I am personally committed to educating myself on digital accessibility, sharing what I learn, and putting it into practice.
 That said, if you encounter any difficulty using my site, please let me know!
-You may email me directly.
+You may <a href="mailto:nick@nicksimson.com">email me directly</a>.
 I take these issues very seriously and welcome your feedback and suggestions.

 <small>This page is heavily influenced by (and borrows liberally from) statements by Eric Bailey, Carie Fisher, Ethan Marcotte, and Marcy Sutton.
 You should check out their work and writing.</small>